HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 Follow these tips to learn how to go about moving house in Berlin.

-1) Give Notice To Your Landlord
+1) Give Notice to Your Landlord

 In Germany, it’s typical to give your landlord or property management company up to three months’ written notice when you’re ready to move out and end your contract.
 This gives them ample time to find new tenants, as well as you plenty of time to prepare for your move.
 In some cases, your notice period can be as little as 30 days, provided that you’ve found new tenants for your landlord and that he/she agrees to let them live in the flat.